giordanozeke-code/human-framework-v01/SPEC.md

 - **passing** — triggered when the pointer moves over an element
 - **enter** — triggered when the user enters a logical area or panel
 - **run** - global event executed at program start.

 - Note: `run` can only be defined in the `_global` element.It is executed automatically when the program starts, before any element-related events.

-## SECTION X — Import Rules

 ## Error Rules
 Human Framework detects the following errors:

-• Missing active element — using `color` or other property keywords outside of a `create` block raises an error.
+- Missing active element — using color or other property keywords outside of a create block raises an error.
-• Unknown keywords — silently ignored for forward compatibility.
+- Unknown keywords — silently ignored for forward compatibility.
-• Missing action target — actions referring to non-existent elements raise backend errors.
+- Missing action target — actions referring to non-existent elements raise backend errors.

+## Internal Architecture Overview

+#Human Framework v0.2 is composed of three core components:

+-Parser — reads .sc files and builds the element tree.
+-Registry — automatically loads keywords, events, and actions as modular handlers.
+-Backend — executes events and actions and maintains the program state.

 Additional language rules and features will be defined in the following sections.